beyond-all-reason/rfcs/0000-template.md

 There are tradeoffs to choosing any path.
 Attempt to identify them here.

+# Drawback Mitigations

+For given drawbacks above, are there any ways these could potentially be resolved?

 # Alternatives

 What other designs have been considered?
 What is the impact of not doing this?